La Trobe University: COVID-19 pandemic

 In 2020, La Trobe University had its operations substantially impacted by the COVID-19 pandemic.
 In March, part of the Bundoora campus had to be closed for a deep clean after a student tested positive for the disease.
 The university remained open for a time, until the health advice from the Department of Health and Human Services indicated the university should close - although a limited number of courses eventually continued in a face-to-face teaching mode.
 Classes not run face-to-face were continued online.

 This, combined with a reduction in international student enrolments, purportedly weakened the university's financial position - although the extent to which this occurred is debated.
 Reports circulated that La Trobe University risked exhausting its cash reserves unless a deal was with reached with financial institutions or the federal government but the university has stated that it was not at risk of insolvency.
 A range of measures were proposed or taken to improve the university's finances including voluntary redundancies, and staff pay cuts.
 La Trobe had applied for access to the Australian government wage subsidy program, JobKeeper, but it was deemed ineligible.

-Other steps taken by the university in response to the pandemic include: opening up new pathways for student enrolment that do not require an ATAR, removing failing grades from student transcripts and offering new short courses.
+Other steps taken by the university in response to the pandemic include: opening up new pathways for student enrolment that did not require an ATAR, removing failing grades from student transcripts and offering new short courses.

-Campuses
+Campuses and buildings

 Melbourne (Bundoora)

 The Melbourne campus at Bundoora is the foundation campus of La Trobe and was officially opened in 1967 when La Trobe began operations.
 The campus is the main base of all La Trobe's main courses except education, pharmacy, and dentistry, all of which are based at Bendigo.
 Bundoora is the largest university campus in the Southern Hemisphere, encompassing 235 hectare, including the adjacent Nangak Tamboree Wildlife Sanctuary.

 Bundoora has around 22,000 students on campus and therefore has many facilities such as restaurants, bars, shops, banks and an art gallery.
 The main library on the campus, the Borchardt, has well over one million volumes.

 The original main campus buildings were designed by Melbourne architecture firm, Yuncken Freeman in a utilitarian, Post-War International style.
 These buildings are connected by a series of raised walkways.
 La Trobe University has three on-campus residential colleges: Menzies, Glenn and Chisholm.
 These are complemented by the newer North and South Apartments, the self-contained Barnes Way and Waterdale Apartments and the University Lodge, which primarily serves postgraduate students.

 Prior to the COVID-19 pandemic, La Trobe University had developed plans to transform the Bundoora campus into a 'City of the Future', closely co-locating commercial, cultural and research facilities onto the site.